 What Does an Auditor Do?

-Auditors review the accounting records, operational data, and financial records of companies to ensure their financial records are accurate and in line with generally accepted accounting principles.
-Auditors might inspect the accounts of the company they work for or those of other organizations.
-They identify issues and make recommendations to solve the issues they discover.
-They might also make recommendations for risk management measures and cost savings.
+Auditors review companies’ accounting records, operational data, and financial records to ensure their financial records are accurate and in line with generally accepted accounting principles.
+They inspect the accounts of the company they work for or those of other organizations – identifying issues and making recommendations for resolution.
+They also contribute toward risk management measures and cost savings.

 Are you a job seeker?